You’re sitting down with the team for your weekly Wednesday check-in.

 - Pretty brochures and a pretty website (derided among web developers as brochureware) that management can show friends and family, but that don’t produce any actual results.

-- An emphasis on building awareness instead of making sales – a priority no business can actually afford.
+- Goals for building awareness instead of making sales – a priority no business can actually afford.
 (Byproduct of success?
 Fine.
 But spend money only to make money.)

 - An allergy to numbers and measurement,